rust-lang/rust/src/doc/rustc-dev-guide/src/the-parser.md

 `Parser` have lifetimes which bind them to the parent `ParseSess`.
 This contains all the information needed while parsing, as well as the `SourceMap` itself.

+Note that while parsing, we may encounter macro definitions or invocations.
+We set these aside to be expanded (see [this chapter](./macro-expansion.md)).
+Expansion may itself require parsing the output of the macro, which may reveal more macros to be expanded, and so on.

 ## More on Lexical Analysis

 Code for lexical analysis is split between two crates: